reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_createHostedApplication.md

       --availability string   Access level for other tenants.
 Possible values are : MARKET, PRIVATE (default) --contextPath string    contextPath of the hosted application -d, --data string           static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string           File or Folder of the web application.
-It should contains a index.html file in the root folder/ or zip file
+It should contain a index.html file in the root folder/ or zip file
   -h, --help                  help for createHostedApplication
       --key string            Shared secret of application.
 Defaults to the name --name string           Name of application